gchen0119/openimagechallenge/README.md

           "cfg" file is doing the "lateral" concatenation as FPN.
 The latter route will concatenate with even earlier layers, which is exactly the "Top-down pathway" laterally merging with "Bottom-up pathway" of FPN.
-    * Upsampling/Deconvolution with Fully Convolutional layers to extract features from earlier layers for a meaningful semantic information.
+            * Upsampling/deconvolution with fully convolutional layers to extract features from earlier layers for a meaningful semantic information.
-    * Skip connections from earlier layers to Residual layers to avoid vanishing gradient problem.
+    * Skip connection/identity map from an earlier layer to a later layer (i.e., residual layer) act to prevent the vanishing gradient problem.

 # TO BE CONTINUED...